What happens next?

-The potential fallout from Italy's 'No' vote on reforms to the Senate is huge.
+Italy's 'No' vote on reforms to the Senate is set to have huge ramifications.
 Here’s what it might mean, politically and financially, in both Italy and beyond.

 The impact of the referendum will be seen in the financial markets first and the real economy second.